PradeepLoganathan/pradeepl-blog/content/blog/transactional-outbox-pattern/index.md

 Another pattern to implement MessageRelay is to tail the database transaction log (also called the commit log).
 Every committed update made by an application is represented as an entry in the database’s transaction log.
 A transaction log miner can read the transaction log and publish each change as a message to the message broker.
 The Transaction Log Miner reads the transaction log entries.
 It converts each relevant log entry corresponding to an inserted message into a message.
 The messages are then published to a message broker.
 This approach can be used to publish messages written to an OUTBOX table in an RDBMS.
 It can also be used to publish messages written to documents in a NoSQL database.
 The benefit with this pattern is that there is no change required at the application level, everything happens at the database level.

 Azure CosmosDB implements transaction log tailing using 'Change feeds' mechanism.
 The Change feed works for inserts and updates.
 Delete operations can be handled by soft deletes.
 The most recent change of the document will be available in change feed and it appears only once for consumer processing.
 The changes are sorted by the modification time within a partition; sorting across partitions are not guaranteed.
 There is no fixed period for change retention.
 Multiple consumers can process changes in parallel and in chunks.
-One collection can have multiple change feeds.The change feed works seamlessly in the case of failovers.
+One collection can have multiple change feeds.The change feed works seamlessly in the case of a failover.

 AWS DynamoDB implements transaction log tailing using DynamoDB Streams, which captures the full event activity within a table.
 DynamoDB streams are an event-based notification system that can resemble traditional database triggers.
 Once activated for a table, it provides a service endpoint where all the ordered table changes are recorded and persisted up to 24 hours.
 The streams can output information about each item that is being changed and we can configure the delivery of just the partition key, the old data in the table, the newly written data in the table, or both the new and the old data simultaneously.

-In [Event driven architecture](https://pradeepl.com/architecture/event-driven-architecture/) this pattern is used in conjunction with the [idempotent consumer pattern](https://pradeepl.com/patterns/idempotent-consumer-pattern/) to provide eventual consistency.
+In [Event driven architecture](https://pradeepl.com/blog/architecture/event-driven-architecture/) this pattern is used in conjunction with the [idempotent consumer pattern](https://pradeepl.com/blog/patterns/idempotent-consumer-pattern/) to provide eventual consistency.

 ### References